 Grate carrots using your food processor or a box grater.
 Each large carrot will yield about one cup of grated carrot.
 Mix the grated carrots with the brown sugar and set aside for 60 minutes, stirring occasionally.

 Preheat oven to 350F, avoiding the convection oven if possible.
 Grease and flour your cake pans.
 This is a large recipe which can easily fill two 10 inch cake pans, or two 8 inch cake pans plus a loaf pan, which is what I often do.
+It will also fill a classic 9 x 12 deep cake pan or lasagna pan.
+In all it serves 18 people.

 Combine the flour, baking soda, salt and cinnamon and stir gently to blend.